Antropophagus: Release

 Antropophagus was released in Italy on 9 August 1980.
-It was released in the United States on 9 October 1981, under the title "The Savage Island".
+It was released in the United States on 9 October 1981, under the alternate title The Grim Reaper, through Film Ventures International.

+Home media

 On home video, an English language cut of the film intended for UK audiences, titled The Grim Reaper, was distributed on VHS and DVD by Film Ventures International (FVI).
 It is heavily edited and discards most of the gore scenes and presents a shorter and different film, one that is 87 minutes long instead of 92.
 This release also did not include special features.

 In 2005, Shriek Show released a two-disc special edition DVD of the film, released as Anthropophagus: The Grim Reaper.
 Despite retaining the "Grim Reaper" title on the case, this is the original Italian uncut version of the film (albeit without the Italian language opening and closing credits), featuring an English and Italian audio tracks, subtitles, photo gallery, trailers, a feature length Joe D'Amato documentary called "Totally Uncut Two", the film's alternate U.S. theatrical opening and a Q&A with actors Zora Kerova and George Eastman.

-In 2018, along with its "spiritual sequel", Absurd, Severin released a Blu-ray of Antropophagus that was an improvement on prior releases.
+In 2018, along with its "spiritual sequel", Absurd, Severin Films released a Blu-ray of Antropophagus that was an improvement on prior releases.
 It features a 1080p presentation of the film sourced from a 2K scan of the original 16mm camera negative, color correction, uncompressed English and Italian audio tracks and newly translated English subtitles.
 For special features, the release contained a never-before-seen deleted scene, "The Eastman Chronicles": a 2017 interview with George Eastman, "Cannibal Frenzy": an interview with special effects artist Pietro Tenoglio, interviews with actors Zora Kerova, Saverio Vallone and editor Bruno Micheli, a featurette with film historian Alessio di Rocco, Italian opening and closing credits and theatrical trailers.

+Reception

-Critical reception
+Critical response

 According to D'Amato, Antropophagus "had a tremendous, though totally unexpected, success both with the critics and the public" abroad.

 From retrospective reviews, the book Spaghetti Nightmares called the film "professionally and cleverly made" and stated that it "immediately became the symbol for Italian gore".
 AllMovie gave the film two out of five stars, describing it as a "Z-grade Italian 'gorror' movie", but also as a "yummy bit of fun".
 DVD Verdict wrote that "Anthropophagus may be the most notable horror effort mounted by Euro-skin and sin maestro Joe D'Amato, but that doesn't mean that it's particularly a good film."

+Writer John Kenneth Muir praised the film as a "scary little Italian flick" and noted it for its atmosphere and final chase sequence.